Lowband21/Hackathon-2025-Backend/project_state.md

     *   Imports all relevant models from `api/models.py`.
     *   Imports `get_user_model` to reference the `CustomUser`.
     *   Defines how model data is converted to/from JSON.
     *   `OnboardingSerializer` contains complex logic for creating `User`, `Profile`, and related `PersonalityAnswer` instances within a transaction.
 Includes nested serializers and custom `NameRelatedField` for handling M2M relationships by name.
+(Note: `source` attribute removed from profile fields as logic is handled in `create`).
     *   `ProfileUpdateSerializer` handles partial updates to the `Profile` model.
 *   **`backend/api/models.py`:**
     *   Defines the database schema using Django's ORM (`models.Model`).